kaylahicks192/kaylahicks192ceamls26.github.io/pages/about-my-project.md

 project_title: "Developing Edge AI Applications for Human-Robot Collaboration in LEGO Assembling Operations"

 problem: |
  This project focuses on improving human–robot collaboration in LEGO assembly operations using Edge AI systems.
-The current challenge is   that robotic assembly systems often lack adaptability when working alongside humans, especially in dynamic, small-scale tasks like LEGO   construction.
-This limitation reduces efficiency and accessibility, particularly for individuals with disabilities who could benefit from   assistive robotic systems.
+The current challenge is   that robotic assembly systems often lack adaptability when working alongside humans.
+This fact stands for small scalability actions, such as building legos.
+This limitation reduces efficiency and accessibility, particularly for individuals with disabilities who could benefit from robotic systems like these.

 approach: |
   Describe how you'll approach the problem.
 A bulleted plan works well: